Pragabhava/nextjs_supabase_base/README.md

-# Next.js Project with Supabase Auth
+# Next.js Project with Supabase Auth and shadcn/ui

 A modern web application built with Next.js 14, featuring Supabase authentication, and a responsive layout with navigation components.